-Divorce is a hard learning curve.
+Divorce has a hard learning curve.

 What you don’t know going into marriage (first, second, other) is what variables will change and how those changes will affect your life.
 But as you go through the entire process, marriage-to-trouble-to-divorce you learn some things.
 I’m going to try to highlight the big ah-ha moments I had in both my marriages.